mbm-c/diff-checker/README.md

 1. **Unified Diff**: Standard unified diff format showing additions and deletions
 2. **Side-by-Side HTML Diff**: Visual HTML diff with color-coded changes (green for additions, red for deletions)

+## Privacy & Security

+**Your data is completely private and secure:**

+- ✅ **No logging**: The application does not log, store, or track any content you enter
+- ✅ **No data collection**: Your inputs are processed in memory only and never stored
+- ✅ **No external requests**: Your data is never sent to third-party services
+- ✅ **No persistence**: Your data is never saved to files or databases
+- ✅ **In-memory processing**: All diff calculations happen in server memory and are discarded after processing

+This application processes your text in memory on the server.
+Your data is only kept temporarily during the comparison and is immediately discarded.
+We have no way to see, access, or store your content after the session ends.

 ## Requirements